CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 ### The Human Skeleton Looks like Dotted Lines Rather than Solid Lines
-**Q:** When I use the demo to handle my images，the skeletons are dotted lines.
+**Q**: When I use the demo to handle my images，the skeletons are dotted lines.
 I want to know how to make them to be solid lines.

 **A**: The reason is that your input image size is too small.
 You can either 1) manually rescale your images up or 2) use a bigger `--output_resolution` so OpenPose will resize them up.

+### Huge RAM Usage
+**Q**: During the execution of the demo, the CPU usage oscillates between 50 and 99%, but the RAM is almost at 100%.

+**A**: Highly reducing the `--net_resolution` and following the tips in the [Speed Up, Memory Reduction, and Benchmark](#speed-up-memory-reduction-and-benchmark) section are the only way to reduce the RAM usage.
+Alternatively, you can disable `USE_MKL` in CMake, which will highly reduce the RAM usage of the Caffe version, but it might also reduce the program speed.